Group Activities for Children and Teens

 21. Inspired Poem

-Find a quote that is meaningful to you and write at the top of a piece of paper.
-Add your own lines below it that expand on the quote in the way you understand it - continue for the rest of the page.
+Think of a quote that is meaningful to you and write it at the top of a piece of paper.
+(A list can be found at http://www.goodreads.com/quotes) Add your own lines below it that expand on the quote in the way you understand it - continue for the rest of the page.
 Find someone in the group to read your poem for you as you use movement or gesture to express the meaning of your poem.

 22. Heroes, Allies, and Companions